lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 The [DTSpec][devicetree-spec] defines _bindings_ as _"requirements [...] for how specific types and classes of devices are represented in the devicetree."_ In very simple words, a binding defines the properties that a node (or its children) can or even must have, their exact type, and their **meaning**.

 How is this any different from what we've been doing until now in our devicetree source files?
-Well, without a _binding_, we can give a node any number of properties, and can assign any property any value of any type.
+Well, without a _binding_, we can give a node any number of properties and can assign any property any value of any type, as long as all nodes, properties, and values are _syntactically_ sound.
 Also, any property name must be considered random.
 Let's take our own `node_with_props`:

 `dts/playground/props-basics.overlay`
 ```dts